Tagged: 1/5

 Just two sentences later, the unfortunate reader encounters this clunker of a paragraph: “Competitive sports can bring out the best in people.
 Instead of playing small, they overcome their self-doubts and fears.
 They let their light shine.
 They find courage, which is the opposite of discourage, and tap into their reservoir of potential.
 Reflect a moment.”
 The author means for us to reflect on moments of personal heroism, but instead, let’s focus on the much more interesting question of how the phrase “courage, which is the opposite of discourage” made it into print.

 By the end of this book, I had lost so much faith in author Gary Mack that I became curious about his academic qualifications (conspicuously absent from the author bio).
 From his obituary, I learned that he did earn a Masters of Counseling Psychology, but what I find far more impressive is that he built a credible career in that field without have a single original thought!
 Perhaps it is a common failing, though.
-The next sports psychology book in my to-read pile (Champion’s Mind) was written by a PhD, yet peeking out from under the dust jacket flap was a note from a fellow, disillusioned library user: “Terrible–a bunch of slogans strung together by poor writing.
+The next sports psychology book in my to-read pile (Champion’s Mind) was written by a PhD, yet peeking out from under the dust jacket flap is a note from a fellow, disillusioned library user: “Terrible–a bunch of slogans strung together by poor writing.
 Skip this.”
 Thank you, kind stranger.
 I shall.

 Why I read it: lent to me by a gym friend.